 Of course, the results were very complicated but intriguing as well as exciting.
 The interpretation was done with the help of docking results, literature data, and experiments done on the presented drugs by others previously.
 Definitely, the interpretations will play an important role in the solution of the coronavirus pandemic.
 The enantiomers of chloroquine and hydroxychloroquine interacted with the receptor of SARS-CoV-2 spikes, in different ways/fashions, that is why the number of hydrogen bonds, was found different in different enantiomers.
 The similar binding affinities of chloroquine and hydroxychloroquine with the receptor of SARS-CoV-2 spikes, show that these drugs bind to the receptor of SARS-CoV-2 spikes with equal strength.
-The attachment of the enantiomers of chloroquine and hydroxychloroquine only with the receptor of SARS-CoV-2 spikes, not with SARS-CoV-2 spike, was too much helpful in understanding the mechanism of action of both the drugs.
-Actually, it means that both the drugs bind with the receptor of SARS-CoV-2 spikes, that is why SARS-CoV-2 does not recognize its receptor, and become unable to enter in the human cell (Figure 8).
-In this way, the mechanism of blocking coronavirus from binding to human cells, is resolved.
+By docking the ligand into the spike protein and receptor separately, the attachment of the enantiomers of chloroquine and hydroxychloroquine only with the receptor of SARS-CoV-2, was confirmed.
+It was too much helpful in understanding the mechanism of action of both drugs.
+Actually, it means that both the drugs bind with the receptor of SARS-CoV-

+2 spikes, that is why SARS-CoV-2 does not recognize its receptor, and become unable to enter in the human cell (Figure 9).
+In this way, the mechanism of blocking coronavirus from binding to human cells, is well predicted by the current docking study.